Guidelines for Reimbursement of Travel Expenses

 SIAM will reimburse coach fares only.
 For the best fares, make a flight reservation at least six (6) weeks in advance.

-With the exception of travel to or from the SIAM Annual Meeting, when traveling within, to, or from the U.S. from abroad, a U.S. Flagship airline carrier must be used in order to get reimbursed (in some circumstances the use of a foreign-flag carrier is permitted; see Fly America Act).
+With the exception of travel to or from the SIAM Annual Meeting, when traveling within, to, or from the U.S. for travel, a U.S. Flagship airline carrier must be used in order to get reimbursed (in some circumstances the use of a foreign-flag carrier is permitted, see Fly America Act).
 In cases where it is less expensive or a hardship would occur from using a domestic U.S. airline, you can be reimbursed for using another airline but the reason that the domestic U.S. carrier was not chosen must be explained.
 Please review the Fly America Act for additional information.
 Travel to or from the SIAM Annual Meeting is not required to comply with the Fly America Act.

 SIAM will reimburse for coach fares only.